editor & writer

 the food system and the realities of refugees' experience.
 I am informed on psychology, and grounded in literature and art history, along with their scientific borderlands.

-Among the multitude of pieces and projects I have edited over my career, a sampling of recent Nature reviews and
+Among the multitude of pieces and projects I have edited over my career, a sampling of Nature reviews and

-IIED documents are ranged opposite.
+IIED documents are ranged opposite, along with other projects.

 Michael E. Mann